-Source: Unpublished tabulations from the Current Population Survey, Annual Social and Economic Supplement, 1980-2011, analyzed by the Congressional Budget Office.
+Source: Unpublished tabulations from the Current Population Survey, Annual Social and Economic Supplement, 1980-2012, analyzed by the Congressional Budget Office.

-- Figure ECON 4 shows the percentage of the population below the official poverty line with various means-tested transfers counted as income for the years 1979 to 2011.
-The official poverty rate using the official income definition, which includes means-tested cash transfers (primarily TANF and SSI) in addition to pre-transfer cash income and social insurance cash transfers was 15.0 percent in 2011.
-Without cash welfare, the 2011 poverty rate would be 15.8 percent. - Adding non-cash, means-tested transfers to the official income definition has the effect of lowering the percentage of people with incomes below the official poverty line.
-Including the value of food and housing benefits in total income would reduce the poverty rate to 12.9 percent in 2011. - When income is defined to include the Earned Income Tax Credit (EITC) and the effect of federal taxes, the percentage of people below the official poverty line would decrease to 11.2 percent in 2011.
+- Figure ECON 4 shows the percentage of the population below the official poverty line with various means-tested transfers counted as income for the years 1979 to 2012.
+The official poverty rate using the official income definition, which includes means-tested cash transfers (primarily TANF and SSI) in addition to pre-transfer cash income and social insurance cash transfers was 15.0 percent in 2012.
+Without cash welfare (TANF and SSI), the 2012 poverty rate would be 15.7 percent. - Adding non-cash, means-tested transfers (food and housing benefits including SNAP) to the official income definition has the effect of lowering the percentage of people with incomes below the official poverty line.
+Including the value of food and housing benefits in total income would reduce the poverty rate to 12.9 percent in 2012. - When income is defined to include all of the previously mentioned benefits plus the Earned Income Tax Credit (EITC) and the effect of federal taxes, the percentage of people below the official poverty line would decrease to 11.4 percent in 2012.
 Federal taxes and the EITC have had the net effect of reducing poverty rates following the EITC expansions in 1993 and 1995. - Table ECON 4 shows the percentage of the population below the official poverty line with various means-tested transfers counted as income for selected years.
-The combined effect of means-tested cash transfers, food and housing benefits, the EITC, and federal taxes was to reduce the poverty rate in 2011 by 4.6 percentage points.
+The combined effect of means-tested cash transfers, food and housing benefits, the EITC, and federal taxes was to reduce the poverty rate in 2012 by 4.3 percentage points.
 Net reductions in poverty rates were smaller during the 1981 1982 recession, and higher in the mid-1990s, largely due to expansions in the EITC.